kubeslice-ent/egs-installation/docs/EGS-Controller-Prerequisites.md

 **Problem**: Metrics not being scraped
 **Solution**:
-- Verify ServiceMonitor/PodMonitor labels match Prometheus configuration
+- Verify ServiceMonitor labels match Prometheus configuration
 - Check if EGS Controller pods have proper annotations
 - Ensure Prometheus has access to the EGS Controller namespace